“Weed Species—easily the darkest, nastiest thing I’ve ever written”

 You have previously said that you start the writing process with the characters, does this mean you have a host of unused characters waiting for the right opportunity to incorporate them into a story?

-You use a story board and plan each character meticulously before writing novels, is the same process used when writing a short story?
+You use a storyboard and plan each character meticulously before writing novels, is the process the same when writing short stories?
 How does the preparation differ?

 JK: I’ve likened writing a book to a marriage, a novella or screenplay to an affair, and a short story to a one-night stand.
 You don’t have to prep much for a one-night stand.
 Normally what will happen with a short is that I’ll get an idea, sit on it a while – could be days, could be years – and then another idea will come along that fits somehow with the first one and maybe a third, and voila! a short story.
 A first draft of the usual twelve-page story will usually take me two days, a rewrite and polish one more.

 JK: Five years transpired between my first visit to Greece – I stayed for four months that time, I think it was in ’78 – and the second, in which I stayed for two.
 In five years a lot can happen and can be especially noticeable in a place you’ve come to love.
 What I saw on that second visit dismayed me.
 Not just signs of an economic downturn, hotels left unfinished, beaches littered, crime stats way up in the cities.
 But the people had lost a lot of warmth it seemed to me.
 That first time you felt welcome everywhere – that wonderful word feelokseeno means not only hospitality but friendship.
 That wasn’t the case with the second.
 The young people in particular seemed to be trying to ape American ways, to the detriment of what gave Greece its charm.
 So to that extent She Wakes, and its explosive climax in particular, was a metaphor for what I was wishing for – a return to and renewal of those special Greek virtues.